khushal1198/khushal-k8s-manifests/hello-grpc/README.md

 # Hello gRPC Kubernetes Deployment

-This directory contains Kubernetes manifests for deploying the Hello gRPC application.
+This directory contains Kubernetes manifests for deploying the Hello gRPC application with a clean, minimal setup.

+## Architecture

+This deployment uses a **Backend for Frontend (BFF)** pattern:
+- **gRPC Server**: Handles the core business logic
+- **UI Server**: Acts as a BFF, serving the web UI and proxying API calls to the gRPC server
+- **NGINX Ingress**: Routes external traffic to the UI server

 ## Services